Eri Yamada

-Eri Yamada (山田 恵里, Yamada Eri) is a Japanese softball player who won the gold medal at the 2008 Summer Olympics and the 2020 Summer Olympics.
+Eri Yamada (山田 恵里, Yamada Eri) is a Japanese former softball player who won the gold medal at the 2008 Summer Olympics and the 2020 Summer Olympics.

 At Beijing, Yamada hit .344 in the tournament while belting two home runs and driving in five for Japan.
 In the gold medal game she went 2-3, including a solo shot off Cat Osterman.